chaoss/grimoirelab/docker/README.md

 deploying GrimoireLab in containers:

-* `grimoirelab/factory`: a "factory" container for GrimoireLab, produces (and tests, if needed) GrimoireLab pacakges from their git repositories.
+* `grimoirelab/factory`: a "factory" container for GrimoireLab, produces (and tests, if needed) GrimoireLab packages from their git repositories.

 * `grimoirelab/installed`: a "preinstalled" container for GrimoireLab,